nypl-spacetime/dataset-scripts/README.md

 # Scripts for NYC Space/Time Directory

-## Publish dataset to S3
+## Publish NYC Space/Time Directory data to S3

-[`to-s3.sh`](to-s3.sh) uploads a single NYC Space/Time Directory datasetto S3.
+[`dataset-to-s3.sh`](dataset-to-s3.sh) uploads a single NYC Space/Time Directory dataset to S3.
 The script also creates a GeoJSON file from the NDJSON objects file, and zips the dataset.

+[`all-etl-data-to-s3.sh`](all-etl-data-to-s3) copies _all_ output (final datasets and intermediate steps) of NYC Space/Time Directory's [ETL tool](https://github.com/nypl-spacetime/spacetime-etl) to S3.

 ## Prerequisites